Nigel Gifford OBE

 Publications: The Adventurous Traveller; Royal Geographical Society’s Handbook on Expedition Catering.
 Nigel has also contributed to the book Dyslexia and Us alongside Sir Steve Redgrave, Baroness Mone of Mayfair and many other celebrities.

-- Agile Entrepreneurism
+- Agile Entrepreneurism and the Future

 - The age of the Astropreneur

-- The art of winning and loosing
+- The art of winning and losing

-- The importance of disruption and Innovation
+- The importance of disruption and innovation

 - Futurism and connectivity